Tuberculosis (TB) Testing

 TB Testing, Including Pre-employment Testing

 The Wyandotte County Public Health Department offers TB testing, including routine testing for people who have TB screening requirements for work, school, or travel.
-Testing is offered through our Laboratory.
 For questions about TB testing, call (913) 573-8855.

 There are two types of TB tests - skin tests and blood tests.